jresma/slate/source/index.html.md

 # Developer Account

-To create an account go to our [sign up page](https://api.indinero.com/developer/sign_up).
+To create an account, go to our [sign up page](https://api.indinero.com/developer/sign_up).
 Once registered, you will be provided with a set of keys for API authentication.

 After creating an account, you can now create an application.